DCC-EX/dcc-ex.github.io/docs/support/index.rst

 We try to follow FaceBook and JMRI groups, but there are just too many separate groups to see and respond to all the messages.

+You can find us on Facebook here:

+`DCC++ and Arduino Model Railroading <https://www.facebook.com/groups/1406785379394934/>`_

-You can also find us on TrainBoard. `DCC++ EX TrainBoard Forum <https://www.trainboard.com/highball/index.php?forums/dcc.177/>`_
+You can also find us on TrainBoard:

+`DCC++ EX TrainBoard Forum <https://www.trainboard.com/highball/index.php?forums/dcc.177/>`_